 - The only logical conclusion we can come to is, those who believe in gun ownership believe in unrestricted and un-tracked gun ownership for all.
 Because that is the only termination of the path we are one with these laws.

 Also, for those who are not gun enthusiasts, it is important to know that buying or owning a gun does not require any guidance in using a lethal device that can be carried in public.
 None.
 No training in loading it or its safety features.
 For a conceal and carry permit I am told there is a written test.
 The written test is not about safety as much as how to not get into legal trouble.
 Only some testers require you to demonstrate the ability to fire a gun down range.
 “Down Range” does not assume skill or marksmanship in a crowded space like that supermarket.
 It tests to see if you know which way to aim it and how to fire it down range.
 That is essentially it.
 BTW, if you believe hitting the tree in the woods, where you leave your shells for other patriots to clean it up like poop in a parking lot, is skill enough to fire in a King Supers, you are a fool.
 An armed one.

 Do those people carrying a gun in the line at Walmart “for your protection” know what ammunition to use for close quarters firing?
 Do you know that the ammunition most people own, which is great for shooting trees in the woods and penetrate well is NOT the ammunition you want for protection in Walmart?
 Gun owners I know LOVE to talk about penetration.

 … Many gun owners claim they want lax gun laws so they can protect themselves from those who have such free access to guns …

 If you have a gun in your home and you have kids, IF that gun ever kills anyone, which is rare, the most likely person to be killed according to national fire arm statistics is your child.
 The second most likely is your child’s friend.
 The third most likely person to be killed with your gun in your home is your significant other.
 The fourth most likely to be killed with your gun in your home, is you.
-That robber you are so scared of doesn’t even make the top four.
+That robber you seem terrified of and itching to kill doesn’t even make the top four.
 Are those the acceptable losses for your ‘protection’?
 Outside of your home, the most likely person to be killed with your gun, is you.
 Again, most guns never kill anyone.
 But that is what they are best at and the only thing they are intended to do.

 I understand that people who are scared of the unlikely event of home invasion or being present at a robbery or if the Cubans invade Colorado via Mexico they want a gun for self protection.
 But we know these are very rare.
 Hell, Colorado has only been invaded by Cuba via Mexico once in history and only occurred in Hollywood.
 Some will say the news is full of evidence to the contrary.
 Agreed, gun violence is a common occurrence.
 100,000 acts since 2014.
 But according to your own Mr. Bryant most of that gun violence is not in defense.
 Where is this self defense you speak of?